siddharthgusain/siddharthgusain/README.md

 ### Hi there , I'm Siddharth👋
 ## I'm a B.Tech graduate!
 - 🌱 I'm a full-stack developer with specialization in MERN/MEVN stack and a tech enthusiast who is passionate about learning and exploring new technologies to build products using them.😄.
 - 🌱 I have about 2+ YOE.
 Currently working as SDE - 1 at "Jio Fynd".
-Previously worked with "WinZO" and "Young Engine".
+Previously worked with "WinZO".
 - 🌱 I have good grasp over Computer system fundamentals like Operating systems, Computer networks, Computer architecture and Database Management System.
 - 🌱 I have solid understanding of Object oriented Programming Concepts and Design Principles/Patterns.
 - 🌱 I am open to learning new technologies to build products that can scale and impact millions.